geliettech/rest-countries-api-with-color-theme-switcher/README.md

 This project helped me strengthen my knowledge in:

-- Building dynamic, single-page applications with React and routing
+- 🔄 Building dynamic SPAs with React and routing
-- Using Axios for data fetching and managing loading/error states
+- 📡 Fetching data with Axios and managing API states
-- Implementing dark/light theme toggles using Material-UI
+- 🌗 Implementing a dark/light mode toggle using MUI’s `createTheme`
-- Organizing components efficiently and managing application state
+- 🧩 Organizing components and managing application state efficientl

 Example code snippet: